 Integration with Angular

-You should be familiar with basic concepts and patterns of Angular before reading this documentation.
-To refresh your knowledge, please refer to the Angular documentation.
+Familiarize yourself with the basic concepts and patterns of Angular before reading this documentation.
+To refresh your knowledge, refer to the Angular documentation.

 DHTMLX To Do List is compatible with Angular.
-We prepared code examples on how to use DHTMLX To Do List with Angular.
-For more information, refer to the corresponding Example on GitHub.
+The examples below show how to use them together.
+For a complete project, see the example on GitHub.

-Before you start to create a new project, install Angular CLI and Node.js.
+Before you create a new project, install Angular CLI and Node.js.

-Create a new my-angular-todo-app project using Angular CLI.
-For this purpose, run the following command:
+Create a new my-angular-todo-app project with Angular CLI.
+Run the following command:

 ng new my-angular-todo-app

-If you want to follow this guide, disable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when creating new Angular app!
+To follow this guide, disable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when creating the new Angular app.

 cd my-angular-todo-app

-Install dependencies and start the dev server.
-For this, use the yarn package manager:
+Install dependencies and start the dev server with the yarn package manager:

 yarn